marekDeveloper/playoffsmoment.com/README.md

 Tweaks for default form: Remove check for "Promoted to front page" & "Display author and date information"

-Continue to add new fields in Manage fields section for Teams Page content type
+Continue to add new fields in "Manage fields" section for "Teams Page" content type.

 Adding 2 fields `Left Column` & `Right Column` for left and right column blocks as `Views reference`.